iris-hep/iris-hep.github.io/pages/fellows/trivm963.md

   of research and education network paths.
 It can be challenging to identify network problems and, more importantly, their location.
 The goal of my project is to create a network topology analysis web interface to aid with debugging and localizing network performance issues.
-This will be mostly focussed on path analysis: finding commonalities between paths, finding paths that contain a given address, correlating paths with other network metrics, and the degree of path symmetry.
+This will be mostly focused on path analysis: finding commonalities between paths, finding paths that contain a given address, correlating paths with other network metrics, and the degree of path symmetry.
 mentors: